Need more information?

 – You’re in luck… all meals are at your leisure in 2020.
 You get to choose where and what you want to eat.

 – California, Tennessee and North Carolina State Laws require the use of helmets at all times regardless of age.
 For more information on surrounding state laws, please click here.

 What if there is an accident?

-– We keep a copy of your emergency contact on hand to aid in the communication process in case of a crash.
-It is important to take precautions when riding a motorcycle, especially out of your local area.
+– We’ll request a copy of your emergency contact info during registration to aid in the communication process in case of a crash.
+It is important to take precautions when riding a motorcycle, especially when outside of your local area.
 We suggest always riding in a group of 2 or more, especially at night.
 Keep identification and important medical information on you at all times.
-If possible, wear an emergency medical ID such as a RoadID bracelet.
+If possible, wear an emergency medical ID.
 Some areas will have limited or no cell coverage, so plan accordingly and bring a paper map if necessary.
 Most importantly, always ride within your limits.

 What does my registration fee include?